-nietic complications, some fatal, have occasionally been reported in association with administration of here have been a number of reports suggesting a relationship between phenytoin and the dev lymphadenopathy (local or generalized) including benign lymph node hyperplasia, pseudolymphoma, lymphoma, and Hodgkin's disease.
-Although a cause and effect relationship has not been established, the occurrence of pathy indicates the need to differentiate such a condition from other types of lymph node patholog symphotoe involvement may occur with or without symptoms and signs of DRESS [see Warnings and Precautions ln all cases of lymphadenopathy, follow-up observation for an extended period is indicated and every effort shot made to achieve seizure control using alternative antiepileptic drugs.
+There have been a number of reports suggesting a relationship between phenytoin and the development of lymphadenopathy (local or generalized) including benign lymph node hyperplasia, pseudolymphoma, lymphoma, and Hodgkin's disease.
+Although a cause and effect relationship has not been established, the occurrence of lymphadenopathy indicates the need to differentiate such a condition from other types of lymph node pathology.
+Lymph node involvement may occur with or without symptoms and signs of DRESS [see Warnings and Precautions (5.4)].

+In all cases of lymphadenopathy, follow-up observation for an extended period is indicated and every effort should be made to achieve seizure control using alternative antiepileptic drugs.

 5.10 Effects on Vitamin D and Bone

-The chronic use of phenytoin in patients with epilepsy has been associated with decreased bone mineral density the chronic use of pierlymin in patients with explicitly solved associated with electrased both limited a tensity (osteopenia, osteoporosis, and osteomalacia) and bone fractures.
+The chronic use of phenytoin in patients with epilepsy has been associated with decreased bone mineral density (osteopenia, osteoporosis, and osteomalacia) and bone fractures.
 Phenytoin induces hepatic metabolizing enzymes.
 This may enhance the metabolism of vitamin D and decrease vitamin D levels, which may lead to vitamin D deficiency, hypocalcemia, and hypophosphatemia.
 Consideration should be given to screening with bone-related laboratory and radiological tests as appropriate and initiating treatment plans according to established guidelines.

 5.11 Renal or Hepatic Impairment or Hypoalbuminemia